Happy Hour

 Improved wireframes for the Bookmarking flow

-To implement levels of organization, the bookmarking interaction was also split into two to distinguish the control behind the feature.
-First, a quick tap on the bookmark button would simply save the article.
+To implement levels of organization, the Bookmarking interaction was also split into two forms to distinguish the control behind the feature.
+First, a quick tap on the Bookmark button would simply save the article.
 To contrast, a long-press would trigger the 'Select folder' rather than 'Save article' screen.
 All in all, the second screen was replaced to create consistency in the overall logic of the bookmarking process.

 In practice, this would also need to be remedied with a first-time prompt that clues users into this power-feature as it cannot be expected that each user would perform a long-press for interactions without prior indication.
 This circumstance was added as the sixth screen.